Academic Program Review

 - Educational goals of the program (general overview; specific learning outcomes are addressed in the next section of the report)

-- Structure of the department that houses the program (faculty and staff)
+- Structure of the department that houses the program (academic dean, if applicable, faculty, and staff)

 - List and brief description of all majors, minors, concentrations, certifications, etc.